 Come to dance practice!

 Wednesday nights starting at 7pm in the South Bay.
-Basic and beginner-level dance is taught from 7-7:45, more advanced techniques and dances are taught from 7:45-9 PM
+Dances are until 9 PM

 2nd and 4th Wednesdays in Menlo Park